SFTtech/openage/doc/nyan/engine_types.md

                  # contains all frames. # WIP5: naming scheme?

 #	metainfo : file # WIP6: how to read `animation'? describes, where in the big picture `animation' which frames are; whether to potentially mirror them.
-	                # possibilities: 1. $renameMe is a regular file: description of `animation' (syntax?)
+	                # possibilities: 1. `metainfo' is a regular file: description of `animation' (syntax?)
-	                # 2. replace `renameMe' by more fields that describe `animation' (ugly imo, but maybe the best way)
+	                # 2. replace `metainfo' by more fields that describe `animation' (ugly imo, but maybe the best way)
-	                # 3. remove `renameMe':
+	                # 3. remove `metainfo':
 	                #    if $animation is a directory: look for '$animation/animate.nfo'
 	                #    else: look for "$(basename $animation png)nfo"